This is one of the most asked questions. Turns out, it all depends on how you define it. So, let’s look at the options.

 So, the bottom line for us, Spiritual Meditation refers to methods of exploring consciousness.
 This includes many seated and moving of meditation.
 However, it also includes several analytical processes.
 This gives us many processes, everything from a simple two-step beginning meditation to the practice of the Siddhis of Patanjali.
 The analytical processes include the Enneagram of Personality, Comparative Analysis, and several logical tools.
 When you define it in this way, it includes several spiritual technologies and processes but excludes religious dogma.

-The Difference between Religion and Spiritual Exploration
+How Religion and Spiritual Exploration Differ

 Everyone has their way of awakening through the use of ancient technologies.
 These tools are the basis for spiritual exploration.
 It’s most important to understand that spiritual exploration is at the opposite end of the spectrum from religion.